big-ab-games/robo-instructus-blog/_posts/2017-06-09-rust-and-opengl-in-orbit.md

 In the next post I'll look at some of the other demo features: I.e. basic user interactions; zooming, panning, following bodies and perhaps orbital path rendering.

-If you fancy you can checkout and run the source yourself, find it on [github.com/alex-butler-games/prototype-orbit](https://github.com/alex-butler-games/prototype-orbit).
+If you fancy you can checkout and run the source yourself, find it at [github.com/alex-butler-games/prototype-orbit](https://github.com/alex-butler-games/prototype-orbit).